BEST BASEBALL CARDS IN 2005

 Another hugely valuable 2005 rookie is that of Albert Pujols from Upper Deck.
 While Pujols was not technically a rookie after playing parts of 2000-2001 seasons, 2005 was the first year he appeared on baseball cards as a established superstar.
 Fresh off winning his first NL MVP in 2004, Pujols continued dominating with a .330 average, 41 home runs and 117 RBI.
 The Ultra Premium Upper Deck Pujols parallel autograph card numbered to only 25 copies is the true holy grail, valued at over $10,000 in gem mint.

-Read also: ALL STAR BASEBALL CARDS
+Read also: BASEBALL CARDS THAT ARE GOING UP IN VALUE

 Staying in St. Louis, the Matt Holliday rookie from Topps is also a highly sought after card from 2005.
 Holliday made his debut halfway through 2004 but it was in 2005 where he broke out with a .306 average, 26 home runs and 102 RBI – a sign of the perennial All-Star he would become.
 While not as valuable as the Howard or Pujols, the Holliday still routinely fetches over $100 in top condition.